Facts About Fur Farming

 Farmed mink, fox and chinchilla are domesticated animals.

-Although their ancestors were originally taken from the wild, these animals have been selectively bred and raised on farms for more than 100 generations – the equivalent of 2,000 human years.
+Although their ancestors were originally taken from the wild, these animals have been selectively bred and raised on farms for more than 100 years, which represents more than 100 generations of mink – i.e., the equivalent of 2,000 human years.
 Farmed mink, for example, are more than twice as large and are much tamer than their wild cousins; they have also been bred in a wide range of natural fur colors.

 “From a scientific point of view, fur animals that have resulted from breeding have acquired biological features that make them different from the wild animals from which they originate.
 Therefore, farmed fur animals should be regarded as new domestic breeds.
 [Ref: Dr Knud Heller, Institute of Population Biology, University of Copenhagen – June 1993.]